Social Movement Theory.

 6. How a social movement develops is influenced by the operation of social control: how governing authorities respond.
 It would be natural for the power-holders to try to prevent “trouble” from the discontented masses, so there will be attempts to impose social order from above – these imposed constraints are bound to lead to a reaction by the people affected “below”.

 It is possible to suggest (as does Della Porta) that this theory can be refined (and might be able better to address the question of how individual behaviours become collective action) by drawing on what sociologists call “symbolic interactionism”.
 As noted above, Bottomore comes close to this when he talks of the “self-production” of modern societies.
-There are further notes on this idea below (Section 3 iv).
 However, Smelser’s particular point is that movements may arise where there is a co-existence of groups with contrasting value-systems.

 Finally, the main weaknesses in the “collective behaviour” approach are: